AurelienColin/MightyMosaic/README.md

     The mosaic shape is (16, 16, 256, 256, 3)

-OK, we now are ready to plot, side by side, the prediction for:
+OK, now, we are ready to plot, side by side, the prediction for:
 - the mosaic without overlap (I);
 - the mosaic with an *overlapping\_factor* of 2 (II);
 - the mosaic with an *overlapping\_factor* of 4 and a *fill\_mode* at "*nearest*" (III).